Why Do I Spell Bill Swartwout Incorrectly?

 Twitter with ‘Verified” Blue check for Bill Swartwout Photography.

-Sure, there have been a raft of social media memes about how badly the new ownership is doing but I do not believe it is going to fly away any time soon.
+Over the last two years there have been a raft of social media memes about how badly the new ownership is doing but I the little bird has certainly not flown away.
 Twitter had a lot of “problems” that have been ignored for a long time – mainly fake accounts, run by bots, that spread like wildfire.
 I do believe that problem is being addressed because I am seeing fewer “bogus” advertisements every day.

 Do YOU have a twitter account?